ajroach42/ajroach42.github.io/_posts/2016-05-17-a-story-you-can-shuffle-the-family-arcana.md

 <iframe style="border: 0; width: 100%; height: 42px;" src="https://bandcamp.com/EmbeddedPlayer/album=1882316417/size=small/bgcol=ffffff/linkcol=0687f5/track=4006055139/transparent=true/" seamless><a href="http://ninepinpress.bandcamp.com/album/the-family-arcana">The Family Arcana by Jedediah Berry</a></iframe>

 Those things, by themselves, would be enough to merrit a nod.
 The Family Arcana takes it a step further by offering what ammounts to a podcast you listen to on shuffle.
 [The audio edition](https://ninepinpress.bandcamp.com/releases) features 52 readers, and the whimsical instructions: "Shuffle Tracks Before Listenening."
-It's an entirely new take on the idea of an audiobook.
+It's an entirely new take on the idea of an audiobook, and on the concept of a narrative in general.

+Isn't that neat?